translate-tools/linguist/README.md

 # Donations

-Linguist is completely free and open-source, and it does not collect any user data to sell.
+Linguist is completely free, open-source, and does not collect any user data to sell.

-You can support the project with your donations to help Linguist maintain its independence and high quality.
+You can support the project to help it maintain independence and high quality:
+- tell others about Linguist
+- help us by trying to reproduce [unconfirmed bug reports](https://github.com/translate-tools/linguist/labels/recheck)
+- do graphic design for the software
+- help us address bugs if you know Typescript
+- [suggest](https://github.com/translate-tools/linguist/issues/new) new ideas and elegant ways to make Linguist better

-Also, you can donate to vote with money for issues prioritization, to add some feature or fix some bug as soon as possible.
-Just donate and sent transaction details and your feature request or issue number to email [support@linguister.io](mailto:support@linguister.io) or right in issue comments if you wish.
-We will start work on your request as soon as possible, for significant donations.
+Also, you can donate us, to vote with money for goals prioritization, to add some feature or fix some bug as soon as possible.
+Just donate with any method below, then sent transaction details and issue number or feature request description to email [support@linguister.io](mailto:support@linguister.io) (or right in issue comments if you wish).
+For significant donations, we will start work on your request as soon as possible.

 - Monero (XMR): 861w7WuFGecR7SMpuf7GX9BBUgGJb1Xdx8z5pCpMrKY2ZeZAzS3mwZeQeJGV5RPpu35fr5dURSm587ewpHYGzNuGKGroQnD
 - Bitcoin (BTC): bc1q2krassq0sa2aphkx37zn374lfjnthr5frm6s7y